Hong Kong Seal Stone Museum

 Before my grandmother passed away in 2002, she was still using her seal stone at the bank as an authorized signature.

-If you like steamed Chinese vegetarian food , you must stop by the tea house downstairs.
-My best friend, Anna, always meets there for lunch or dinner.
+If you like steamed Chinese vegetarian food, you must stop by the tea house downstairs.
+My best friend, Anna, and I always meet there for lunch or dinner.

 Direction:

-MTR Admiralty Station Pacific Place Exit - Take the escalator to head toward Hong Kong Park through the Pacific Place - After going through the fountain in the park, follow the direction to go to the museum.
-You will see this museum before the Hong Kong Museum of Tea Ware
+MTR Admiralty Station Pacific Place Exit C1 - Take the escalator to head toward Hong Kong Park through the Pacific Place - After going through the fountain in the park, follow the direction to go to the museum.
+You will see the K.S.
+Lo Gallery where this museum is located on the first floor before passing by the Hong Kong Museum of Tea Ware.

 Return from Hong Kong Seal Stone Museum page to Main Hong Kong Museums page